linmi1/linmi/README.md

 25.1.6

 the baseline is gaussian grouping,

-I add some code in directory"move",for changing the position of gaussian object. you can try to create env and reproduce code for gaussian grouping in https://github.com/lkeab/gaussian-grouping
+I add some code in directory"move",for changing the position of gaussian object.And put some related code of the python 3d package "pybullet"

+you can try to create env and reproduce code for gaussian grouping in https://github.com/lkeab/gaussian-grouping